QuantEcon/lecture-source-py/source/rst/lln_clt.rst

 The proof is elegant but almost anticlimactic, and it provides surprisingly little intuition

-In fact all of the proofs of the CLT that we know are similar in this respect
+In fact, all of the proofs of the CLT that we know are similar in this respect

 Why does adding independent copies produce a bell-shaped distribution?

-Part of the answer can be obtained by investigating addition of independent Bernoulli random variables
+Part of the answer can be obtained by investigating the addition of independent Bernoulli random variables

 In particular, let :math:`X_i` be binary, with :math:`\mathbb P\{X_i = 0\} = \mathbb P\{X_i =